Legacy Migration

 Decommission

 The legacy system runs in read-only mode for an agreed period (typically 3-6 months), then shuts down.
-Data is archived in a searchable format with a defined retention period appropriate to the business purpose (UK GDPR does not prescribe fixed retention periods, but requires that you justify how long you keep personal data).
+Data is archived in a searchable format with a defined retention period.
+UK GDPR does not prescribe fixed retention periods, but it does require that you justify how long you keep personal data.
 We disable scheduled jobs, disconnect integration feeds, cancel backups on the old infrastructure, and update service catalogues.
 Setting a firm decommission deadline early matters: without one, the old system lingers indefinitely, accumulating maintenance cost for a system that nobody is supposed to be using.

 Timelines vary.
 A simple Access-to-web migration might take 6-8 weeks.
-A complex multi-system migration with data transformation and parallel running typically takes 3-6 months.
+A complex multi-system migration with heavy data reshaping and parallel running typically takes 3-6 months.
 We provide fixed-price quotes after discovery so there are no surprises.

 Replace Your Legacy System

 If you are running a system that everyone is afraid to touch, we are happy to talk it through.
-We will tell you honestly whether migration makes sense for your situation, or whether the smarter move is to wrap it and wait.
+We will tell you honestly whether a staged migration using the strangler fig pattern makes sense for your situation, or whether the smarter move is to wrap it and wait.
 If the system was built by another team and you need someone to pick it up, our software takeover service is where we start.
 For situations where you are not sure whether to migrate, wrap, or replace, a consulting session will clarify the options before committing to a path.

 Discuss your legacy system →